khaledhikmat/family-meeting/README.md

 - Meeting manager has visibility on all agents.
 Challenge: the meeting manager must be on the same server as the agents.
 Otherwise the connection will be quite slow.
 This means that meetings must be conducted on the same server.
 - How do we convert RTSP to WebRTC?
 This is to handle IP-based cameras.
 There are some solutions based on [Pion](github.com/pion/webrtc/v4): [RTSPtoWeb](https://github.com/deepch/RTSPtoWeb).
 - The backend of this will be Firestore to track calls, offers and answers.
 Both the particpant browsers and the Media server will be connected to the same Firebase database.
-- The media server will be a headless server written in Go and deployed on GCP as Cloud Run and able to communicate with a Firebase database to receive WebRTC offers and respond with answers.
+- The media server will be a headless server written in Go and deployed on GCP as GKS Service and able to communicate with a Firebase database to receive WebRTC offers and respond with answers.
 This way it establishes WebRTC link with each WebRTC stream.

 ## To Do

-- Github repository.
+*Please note that Google Cloud Run is not applicable to run a payload like `monitor` and `broarcast` services.
+This is because Cloud Run is a serverless service and meant to serve API Endpoints only or Job.
+Background headless processes do not work in Cloud Run env because the platform might evict the service if it has not received any API access.*

+*Given this, I must admit that, so far, I have not seen better than Azure Container Apps where these headless workloads can run well with ease.
+Isay ease because there is no need to setup K8s clusters.
+The alternative to Google Cloud Run within GCP is a GKS cluster which is a huge undertaking (opertationl and cost).*

 - Security rules for database.
-- Connect to Firestore from Go.
-- Install gcloud CLI.
 - Genkit in Go.
 - Google OTEL.
+    - Still unable to see metrics properly.
+    - localhost:4318 is not reachable.
+- Firebase deployment from CLI.
+- Firebase deployment from CICD.
+- Firebase collection delete docs.
+- GKS (Autopilot) deployment from CICD.
+- GKS (Autopilot) deployment from CLI.
+- GKS (Autopilot) deployment from Terraform.
+    - Firebase databse.
+    - Pubsub Topic.
+    - 2 services: monitor and broadcast.
+    - How would I provide an authentication to pubsub and firebase from a GKS workload?
+They have something called [workload-identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)

+- Abstract PubSub.
+- Disallow more than 3 broadcasts per instance.